vitalyavolyn/node-vk-bot/README.md

 - [The `Message` Object](#the-message-object)

 ## Getting Started <a name="getting-started"></a>
-To get updates from the server, we use [polling](https://vk.com/dev/using_longpoll).

 In the example above you can see a super simple VK Bot.
 This bot will answer our greetings, that's all.

 Let's explain the code, it's pretty simple.

-1. First of all, you have to import the library.
-2. Then I create a bot instance, with my [token](https://vk.com/dev/access_token).
+1. Then I create a bot instance, with my [token](https://vk.com/dev/access_token).

    get yourself one:
    ```
    https://oauth.vk.com/authorize?client_id= YOUR APP ID &scope=photos,messages,offline&display=touch&response_type=token
    ```

-3. By calling `bot.start()` the bot starts polling updates from the server.
+2. By calling `bot.start()` the bot starts polling updates from the server.
-4. Then I simply listen on messages which pass the RegExp test, when I get such message, Then I send a new message with text 'Hello' to that chat with a forwarded message.
+3. Then I simply listen on messages which pass the RegExp test, when I get such message, Then I send a new message with text 'Hello' to that chat with a forwarded message.

-The API is simple as possible, still, if you have any suggestions about simplifying the API, please fill an [issue](https://github.com/Eblonko/node-vk-bot/issues/new).

 -------